 What is it?
 What memories does it evoke: place, person, time?
 Is it one of your favourite scents?
 How does thinking about it make you feel?
 See if you know any unusual facts about this smell – does it have a name?

-Journal prompts for supporting your mental health
+Prompts for supporting your mental health

 Journaling is a fabulous and reliable tool for coping with mental health struggles.